d-scanzi/UOAdown/README.md

 3. Replace the default running head with what you want.
 Note, do NOT use quotation marks!
 Make sure the running head is short.

+## Margins
+Margins are currently set according to APA style 7th guidelines for online publications (all margins set to 1in).
+If printing and binding is required, the template can easily be easily modified for this)

 ## Publication pages
 If some of the chapters are based on your published work, then you will need to add the *Co-autorship* form at the beginning of the relevant chapter.
 This form